No products in the cart.

 Seven Steps teaches students how to think more creatively in order to write original texts that engage the audience.
 Thinking creatively – or being ‘in the Alpha zone’ – is actually a different brain state to logical, analytical thought (Beta).

-- Use mood lighting.
+- using mood lighting

-- Play relaxing music.
+- playing relaxing music

 Behind the teacher’s desk: My first term with the Seven Steps